awnumar/gravity/README.md

 ---

-Whether you want to encrypt your super-secret files, store your super-secret passwords, save some super-secret strings, log a super-secret diary entry, or have something to look at in wonder -- pocket has you covered.
+Plausible deniability is defined as ***a condition in which a subject can safely and believably deny knowledge of any particular truth that may exist so as to shield the subject from any responsibility associated with the knowledge of such truth***.

+Put simply, that is what Tranquil gives you.

 ## How it works

-On a high-level, Pocket does some [magic](/PROTOCOL) to store your data in such a way that nobody can get the length, type, or content of it; even if they have the right password.
-They won't even be sure that it actually exists!
-(Plausible deniability is a wonderful thing.)

-The data is all stored in a single database, side-by-side with some optional decoy entries.
-Along with the multiple-password support, this allows for proper deniable encryption.
-Just add some legit-looking entries under an alternate password, throw in a few thousand decoys, and there you have it.
-If you're ever compelled to give up your keys, simply give up the alternate password and identifiers.
+Instead of pasting the [protocol](PROTOCOL) here in words, here is a short deductive argument that should get the point across:

+* It is impossible to differentiate between real and random data in the database, and the two can exist in any proportion.
+* You can add your own decoy data that you would disclose as the real data if forced to do so.

+* If an attacker cannot ascertain which data is real, she cannot know for certain if the decrypted entries compose the entirety of the database.
+* Therefore you have plausible deniability and a deniable encryption scheme.

 ## Installation

 Simply run:

-`$ go get github.com/libeclipse/pocket`
+`$ go get github.com/libeclipse/tranquil`

-This will fetch, compile, and install Pocket automatically.
+This will fetch, compile, and install Tranquil automatically.
 If you have `$GOPATH` in your PATH, you should be able to run Pocket with a simple:

-`$ pocket`
+`$ tranquil`

 ## Responsible disclosure